For honest and ethical appraisals, count on V C Appraisals

-We think of our job as a profession.
-Requirements to become a licensed appraiser have become more difficult than ever in the past.
-So it goes without question in this day and age that real estate appraisal can certainly be called a profession as opposed to a trade.
-As with any profession we have a strict ethical code.
+We consider our what we do a profession.
+Requirements to become a licensed appraiser have increased more than ever before.
+So it goes without question in this day and age that real estate appraisal can certainly be considered a profession as opposed to a trade.
+As with any profession we must follow strict ethical considerations.

-As appraisers our chief responsibility is to their client.
-Normally, in residential practice, the lender places the order to the appraiser, becoming the appraiser's client.
-Appraisers have certain duties of privacy to their clients, and as a homeowner, if you want to review an appraisal report, you normally have to get it from your lender.
-Other obligations also include, accurate calculations appropriate to the parameters of the assignment, acquiring and keeping a particular level of competency and education, and of course, the appraiser must behave in a professional manner.
-Maintaining high ethics is just normal course of business for us at V C Appraisals.
+As appraisers our chief responsibility is to his or her client.
+Typically, for a regular residential appraisal, the appraiser's client is the lender ordering the appraisal.
+Appraisers have certain duties of confidentiality to their clients, and as a homeowner, if you require a copy of the appraisal document, you generally have to request it from your lender.
+Other obligations also include, accurate figures appropriate to the parameters of the report, reaching and keeping a certain level of competency and education, and of course, the appraiser must behave in a professional manner.
+Maintaining high ethics and client confidentiality is just normal course of business for us at V C Appraisals.

-V C Appraisals has an established track record for producing appraisals with the highest of ethics.
+V C Appraisals has worked hard for its reputation for producing competent and ethically superior appraisals.
 To learn more Contact us

-Appraisers will often be obligated to consider the interests of third parties, including homeowners, both sellers and buyers, or others.
-Those third parties normally are spelled out in the appraisal assignment itself.
-An appraiser's fiduciary duty is only to those third parties who the appraiser is aware of, based on the scope of work or other things in the framework of the assignment.
+Appraisers will frequently need to consider the interests of third parties, including homeowners, sellers and buyers, or others.
+Normally the third parties are specifically defined in the appraisal report.
+An appraiser's fiduciary duty is limited to those third parties who the appraiser knows, based on the scope of work or other written parameters of the assignment.

-Appraisers also have rules outside of boundaries of clients and others.
-For example, appraisers must store their work files for at least five years - at V C Appraisals you can rest assured that we abide by that rule.
+There are also ethical duties that have nothing to do with clients and others.
+For example, appraisers must keep their work files for a minimum of five years - at V C Appraisals you can rest assured that we abide by that rule.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are doing everything we can to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We diligently follow these rules to the letter which means you can be confident we are doing everything we can to objectively determine the home or property value.

-As soon as you engage V C Appraisals we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.
+When you order an appraisal from V C Appraisals we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.